 Arroyo Grande, just a short ride from Pismo Beach, has a little pizza joint tucked away off the main street.
 Dirt floors, peanut appetizers, and pretty good pizza make a unique atmosphere.
 At the tables, they had fun stories about how the owners met, which was entertaining as well.

 Doc Burnstein’s Ice Cream Lab hosts a Creamery tour.
 Participants can learn about the making of ice cream.
 Then, everyone can help to create a new flavor, complete with ingredient selection, naming, and a free tasting.

-I thought this museum might be a little bit “too” young for my boys, but my fears were unwarranted.
+The San Luis Obisbo Children’s Museum was a great way to spend a morning or afternoon.
 This was a really great Children’s Museum, and although a bit smaller than what we are used to in Chicago, there was plenty to keep them busy for several hours.

 The second floor was for imaginative play- dress up and puppet area, vet office, fire station, kitchen and store, along with a small climbing area.
 The third floor was designed for early ages, and we did not even visit this floor.
 Outside there was also a small play area with some water activities, riding toys, and a log cabin.

 If you are in Pismo Beach between November and February, the Monarch Butterfly Grove is an amazing stop!
 At first sight, looking straight up between the trees, you are greeted by hundreds of butterflies fluttering between the trees.
 But, as you look closer, you realize that what appears to be leaves are actually huge clusters of monarchs.
 The volunteers provide information, as well as telescopes, so you can really understand and witness this phenomenon.
 This is awesome!

 Those are the 8 things to do in Pismo Beach with Kids.